London police issue first fines for Downing Street pandemic parties

 A nine-page summary of the investigation by senior civil servant Sue Gray assessed that some of the parties showed a failure in leadership, involved excessive alcohol use and “should not have been allowed to take place.”

-Gray’s report, however, was limited in scope as it was issued just as the Metropolitan Police began their investigation.
+Gray’s report, however, was limited in scope as it was issued just as the Metropolitan Police began its investigation.

 The scandal, dubbed “Partygate” in the British media, was the talk of Westminster for weeks, with many political commentators wrongly forecasting that Johnson’s days in office were numbered.